 - Increased concentration: Studies have shown that physical activity can help in improving the academic performance of the students.
 We believe many of the regular physical activities are associated with higher levels of concentration and well-composed behaviours not only within schools but also in their personal lives.
 Activities such as sports, aerobics or yoga help students reinforce knowledge helping them to do better in their academics.

 - Promotes psychological well-being: Encouraging students to be physically active every day will help them to build positive relationships with others and will make them understand the purpose and meaning of life.
 Regular physical activity will help them gain interpersonal and self-regulatory skills and core values like respect and social responsibility.

 - Better grades: Good brain health underlie academic performance.
 Basic mind functions related to memory facilitate learning by the mode of concentration.
-Participation in physical activities improve cognitive performance and brain health leading to better understanding of their subjects.
+Participation in physical activities improves cognitive performance and brain health leading to a better understanding of their subjects.
 Children who participate in vigorous or moderate physical activity benefit the most.